VicAdri/Pizza-Sales-Dashboard-PowerBi/README.md

  - Order Size: Customers typically purchase an average of 2 pizzas per order.
  - Top Performers: The Chicken category drives the highest individual item revenues.
 The top three best-selling pizzas are:

-a.
-The Thai Chicken Pizza ($43,434)
+The Thai Chicken Pizza ($43,434),
-b.
-The Barbecue Chicken Pizza ($42,768)
+The Barbecue Chicken Pizza ($42,768),
-c.
-The California Chicken Pizza ($41,410)
+The California Chicken Pizza ($41,410),

-Size & Category Preferences: Large (L) is the most popular size, accounting for 36.4% of orders, closely followed by Medium (M) at 31.9%.
+ - Size & Category Preferences: Large (L) is the most popular size, accounting for 36.4% of orders, closely followed by Medium (M) at 31.9%.
 The Classic category is the most frequently ordered type of pizza (29.0%), closely rivaled by Supreme and Veggie.

-3. Revenue & Seasonality
+## 3. Revenue & Seasonality
 How much money did we make this year?
 Can we identify any seasonality in the sales?

-Annual Revenue: Total sales reached $817,860.
+ - Annual Revenue: Total sales reached $817,860.

-Seasonal Trends: Sales peaked sharply in July ($72,558), followed by a steady, significant decline moving into the autumn, hitting an annual low point in October ($64,028) before recovering briefly in November.
+ - Seasonal Trends: Sales peaked sharply in July ($72,558), followed by a steady, significant decline moving into the autumn, hitting an annual low point in October ($64,028) before recovering briefly in November.